 The South Dakota Department of Tourism focuses on a set of core audiences for both its peak and shoulder season promotions, with multiple audiences having subset groups within the larger category.

-These targets have been identified using a variety of data sources, inquiries, and visitor intercept surveys.
-"Great Faces, Great Places" messaging shows specific activities of interest to each target audience and is placed according to their preferences and media consumption habits.
+These targets have been identified using a variety of first-party data sources, visitor studies and focus groups.
+"Great Faces, Great target audience and is placed according to their preferences and season is also comprised of three core groups.
+The primary media spend happens between July and September, with audience travel media consumption habits.